Hi, I’m Skyler and I own Redemption Dog Training in Aztec, New Mexico.

 I got a Master Dog Trainer Certification from Highland Canine in 2021 where I learned about specialty training.
 I helped train service dogs, detection dogs, and police K9’s and found new ways to help pet dogs and their owners.
 I found new passions in Detection and Service Dog training.

-After Highland’s 6 month, in person course, I decided I was ready to go out on my own and started Redemption Dog Training, LLC in Denver in 2021.
+After Highland’s 6 month, in person course, I decided I was ready to train dogs full time and started Redemption Dog Training, LLC in Denver in 2021.
+I also got my first ethically bred dog, a German Shepherd I named Lucifer aka “Furry”.

 I realized that a lot of dog owners need help and while obedience training can be a really good management technique, it often isn’t sustainable for people who have busy lives.
 So, I created a different kind of business.